-The first author of this essay led a research team that directly observed the August CIR citizen deliberations and interviewed CIR panelists and project staff before and after the August events.
+The first author of this article led a research team that directly observed the August CIR citizen deliberations and interviewed CIR panelists and project staff before and after the August events.
 This assessment found that the CIR citizen panels conducted a rigorous analysis of the issues put before them and maintained a fair and respectful discussion process throughout their proceedings.
 The Citizens' Statements they produced included almost all of the key insights and arguments raised during their meetings and were free of any gross factual errors or logical fallacies.
 In addition, through a pair of statewide surveys (one rolling cross-sectional and one online panel survey), researchers found that Oregon voters who read the CIR Citizens' Statements said they were helpful in deciding how to vote on the issues that CIR panels studied.
 On balance, those who read the Statements became more knowledgeable about both Measures 73 and 74 and much less inclined to support either one.
-At the same time, however, a majority of Oregon voters remained unaware of the CIR process and did not read the CIR Statements in the Oregon Voters' Pamphlet.
-63
+At the same time, however, a majority of Oregon voters remained unaware of the CIR process and did not read the CIR Statements in the Oregon Voters' Pamphlet.64 When the CIR process repeated in 2012, however, a majority (fifty-two percent) of Oregonians who completed their ballots were aware of the CIR, and preliminary analyses again showed clear signs of influence on voter decision making.65